linea-it/pzserver/docs/notebooks/rst/2_training_sets.rst

 PZ Server Pipelines
 ^^^^^^^^^^^^^^^^^^^

-Trainind Sets can be uploaded by users on PZ Server website or via the ``pzserver`` library.
+Training Sets can be uploaded by users on PZ Server website or via the ``pzserver`` library.
 Also, they can be created as the spatial cross-matching between a given Spec-z Catalog previously registered in the system and an Object table from a given LSST Data Release available in the Brazilian IDAC by the PZ Sever’s pipeline “Training Set Maker” (under development).
-Any Training Set built by the pipeline is automaticaly registered as a regular user-generated data product and has no difference from the uploaded ones.
+Any Training Set built by the pipeline is automatically registered as a regular user-generated data product and has no difference from the uploaded ones.

 .. code:: ipython3